shervinea/cheatsheet-translation/hu/refresher-linear-algebra.md

 **26. Trace ― The trace of a square matrix A, noted tr(A), is the sum of its diagonal entries:**

-&#10230; Nyom -- Az A négyzetes mátrix nyomát tr(A)-val jelöljük, és a főátlóbeli elemek összegét értjük alatta.
+&#10230; Nyom ― Az A négyzetes mátrix nyoma (jel.: tr(A)) alatt a főátlóbeli elemek összegét értjük.

 <br>